 To customize the template for your particular vacancy look at the first column and compare it with the job profile – what do you really need this person to be good at and have proven experience in?
 Capture those areas in the first column.
-Ask all of the job applicants the same questions and rate their answers in the second column – or during the interview or just after the interview to ensure the responses are still clear in your mind.
+Ask all of the job applicants the same questions and rate their answers in the second column – either during the interview or just after the interview to ensure the responses are still clear in your mind.

 - If you don’t have enough time to cover all of the job profile areas that you would like to gather data on, consult with other interviewers and suggest that perhaps they start at the bottom of the page and work their way upwards.